 Children’s and youth sports should follow the United Nations Convention on the Rights of the Child.

-ALL sports for children should, according to the adopted guidelines of sports, be done from a children’s rights perspective.
+ALL sports for children should, according to guidelines, operate from a children’s rights perspective.
 That means that the operation should be based on the child’s own interest and needs where play, joy and the will to move are a priority.
 Sports should contain versatile exercises and encourage participation in multiple sports.

 A child doing sports should have the right to partake according to their own wishes, regardless of what gender the child was assigned at birth.